Viorbrint/web-developer-requirements/README.md

 - Babel
 - Webpack/Vite/Gulp
 - Swagger (use, not create)
+- Flux architecture

+### It will be a plus if you have experience:

 - Socket.io
-- Flux architecture

-### It will be a plus if you have experience.

 - React Testing Library
 - Cypress
 - SCSS